Hederae folium

 This section has been translated automatically.

-The quality is defined in the European Pharmacopoeia (Ph.
+The quality is laid down in the European Pharmacopoeia (Ph.
 Eur.).

-HMPC monograph: well-established use as dry extracts, fluid extracts and thick extracts: expectorant for productive cough.
+HMPC monograph: well-established use as dry extracts, liquid extracts and thick extracts: expectorant for productive coughs

-Indications for use supported by clinical studies with marketing authorization: relief of symptoms of chronic inflammatory bronchial diseases; common colds of the respiratory tract.
+Clinically proven indications with marketing authorization: Relief of symptoms in chronic inflammatory bronchial diseases; colds of the respiratory tract.

 ESCOP monographs: cough, especially with excessive secretion of viscous mucus; supportive in inflammatory bronchial diseases.

-Commission E-Monograph: Catarrh of the airways; symptomatic treatment of chronic inflammatory bronchial diseases.
+Commission E monograph: catarrhs of the airways; symptomatic treatment of chronic inflammatory bronchial diseases.

-Empirical medicine: irritable cough, spasmodic cough, adjuvant in pertussis.
+Empirical medicine: Irritable cough, spasmodic cough, adjuvant for pertussis

 Ingredients